avaframe/AvaFrame/docs/moduleCom1DFA.rst

 However, in the configuration file, it is possible to change the result parameters and time Steps that shall be exported.
-Have a look at the designated Output section in ``com1DFA/com1DFACfg.ini``.
+Have a look at the designated subsection Output in ``com1DFA/com1DFACfg.ini``.

 To run